 I’m just one example though.
 You do not have to pursue a field specifically in writing if you studied that as an undergraduate.
 I have friends who are in film, studying law, or working for start-ups.
 Being an English major does not end once you graduate.
 Rather, receiving an English degree is just the first step in becoming a lifelong learner that opens you up to so many opportunities once you leave College Hill.

-This informational essay was written by Allie Greenberg, Brown Class of 2018.
-If you want to get help writing your Brown application essays from Allie or other CollegeAdvisor.com Admissions Experts, register with CollegeAdvisor.com today.
+This informational essay was written by Allie Greenberg, Brown ’18.
+If you want to get help writing your Brown application essays from CollegeAdvisor.com Admissions Experts, register with CollegeAdvisor.com today.